TheOdinProject/curriculum/foundations/installations/installations.md

 In the **Hardware** section of the installation you want to set your **Base Memory** to at least 2048 MB or more if possible - the upper limit is half of your total RAM but 4096 MB with the settings we recommend should give you a smooth experience.

 > For example, if you have 8 GB (8192 MB respectively) of RAM, you could allocate up to 4096 MB (1024 MB to 1 GB) to your VM’s operating system.
-If you do not know how much RAM is available to you, [you can use Google to learn how to find out how much RAM you have.](https://www.google.com/search?q=how+to+find+out+how+much+ram+you+have).
+You can google how to find out how much RAM you have available if you do not know this already.
 If the VM runs a bit slow, try allocating more memory!

 <div class="lesson-note lesson-note--tip" markdown="1">